azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 |Do no use any classics resources on a subscription.|You should try to use new AzureRM resources as it would provide better access control and auditing features|

 [Back to top…](Readme.md#contents)
-### Execute subscription health scan command
+### Scan the security health of your subscription

-The subscription health check script can be run using the following command by replacing with your subscriptionId
+The subscription health check script can be run using the command below after replacing `<SubscriptionId`> with your subscriptionId
 ```PowerShell
 Get-AzSDKSubscriptionSecurityStatus -SubscriptionId <SubscriptionId>
 ```